-To analytically determine the prefactor $C_i$ of the inviscid scaling, one might be tempted to resort to a similarity analysis as for the viscous case.
-Experimental profiles indeed exhibit a reasonable collapse (Dekker et al. 2022) when scaling radial and axial scales with $r_0$ and w, respectively, in line with 7..
+To analytically determine the prefactor C_i of the inviscid scaling, one might be tempted to resort to a similarity analysis as for the viscous case.
+Experimental profiles indeed exhibit a reasonable collapse (Dekker et al. 2022) when scaling radial and axial scales with r_0 and w, respectively, in line with Equation 7.
 However, such a local similarity description only applies in an approximate sense.
-In Duchemin et al. (2003) inviscid coalescence was analyzed theoretically assuming potential flow, and ignoring the effect of the outer atmosphere.
-However, the bridge dynamics lead to capillary waves fed by a growing bulbous end, and eventually reconnection (Duchemin et al. 2003, Billingham & King 2005), after a time $\tau_0 \sqrt{\rho w^3/\gamma}$ , the meniscus having traveled a distance $\Delta_0 w$ ; the dimensionless constants $\tau_0 = 10$ and $\Delta_0 = 7.6$ were determined numerically.
-Averaging over many reconnection events (Eggers 1998), one obtains $C_i = \sqrt{2\Delta_0/\tau_0} \approx \sqrt{20/7.6} \approx 1.62$ .
-At the discrete reconnection events, the profile is described approximately by 7.; however, this is not an example of discrete self-similarity (Eggers & Fontelos 2015), since reconnection times do not scale geometrically.
+Duchemin et al. (2003) theoretically analyzed inviscid coalescence assuming potential flow and ignoring the effect of the outer atmosphere.
+However, the bridge dynamics led to capillary waves fed by a growing bulbous end, and eventually reconnection (Duchemin et al. 2003, Billingham & King 2005), after a time $\tau_0 \sqrt{\rho w^3/\gamma}$, the meniscus having traveled a distance $\Delta_0 w$; the dimensionless constants $\tau_0 = 10$ and $\Delta_0 = 7.6$ were determined numerically.
+Averaging over many reconnection events (Eggers 1998), one obtains $C_i = \sqrt{2\Delta_0/\tau_0} \approx \sqrt{20/7.6} \approx 1.62$.
+At the discrete reconnection events, the profile is described approximately by Equation 7; however, this is not an example of discrete self-similarity (Eggers & Fontelos 2015), since reconnection times do not scale geometrically.
 The reconnections can be suppressed by including the outer fluid into the description (Sprittles & Shikhmurzaev 2014b).
-As is discussed below, the presence of an outer fluid also introduces a new length scale in the problem, breaking the similarity form 7...
+As is discussed below, the presence of an outer fluid also introduces a new length scale in the problem, breaking the similarity form in Equation 7.